arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-9.md

                          //    updated value of count
 ```

-Using `<*` is similar to discarding a value in a impure world: it means being interested only in the side-effects of the functor.
-In this case, the `count`-tracking logic.
+Using `<*` is similar to discarding a value in an impure world: it
+means being interested only in the side-effects of the functor &mdash;
+in this case, in the `count`-tracking logic &mdash; not in the pure
+calculation it performs.

+## OK, and the monad?
+Congrats!
+You created a complete State Applicative Functor.
+You are
+just that close to the State Monad, and the last mile should not be
+challenging at all.

+Let's take a last, little detour to speculate on the signature, which
+will bring us even closer.
+Then, we will develop the final State
+Monad.
+See you in [Chapter 10](state-monad-for-the-rest-of-us-10).

 # References
 * [State Monad For The Rest Of Us - source code][source-code]